How To Avoid Harsh Accessibility Lawsuits and increase your revenue by Ensuring Your Website Meets ADA, WCAG, AODA and eAA Compliance

 Visitors can use the icon to access the widgets accessibility interface.

-The widget remediates your website in two ways:
+So, the widget remediates your website in two ways:

 - 1AI Powered Remediation - The UserWay Widget scans and analyzes the code on every page of your website, and automatically applies fixes to every violation it finds, making your website more accessible.
 The fixes are applied asynchronously so your site’s loading time and performance aren’t affected.

 - 2User Triggered Functions - Visitors to your website can use the widget interface to personalize and take control of their experience on your website.
 To ensure that your site can adapt to the individual needs of each visitor, UserWay offers easy-to-use functions that can be triggered at will.

 To ensure that your website can adapt to the individual needs of each visitor, the UserWay widget offers easy-to-use functions that can be triggered at their will.
 These functions are intuitive, easy to enable, and work alongside the AI-powered remediations.

 The widget currently has 15 accessibility functions including the ability to read the text on the website, make text bigger, change the contrast and saturation of your website, highlight links, pause animation, increase text spacing, and more.

 ACCESSIBILITY USER PROFILES